pyrocko/grond/docs/source/method/index.rst

       {\bf w}_{\mathrm{tba}} = 1/ \lVert {\bf{d}}_{synth}  \rVert_x  = \
             \left(\sum^{N}{|{d}_{i, synth}|^x}\right)^{\frac{1}{x}}.

 These balancing weights will enhanced small signals and supress large signals in the objective function.
 This is described as `adaptive station weighting` in the PhD `thesis by Heimann`_ (2011) (page 23).
-In Grond they are defined as ``balancing weights`` and are received from the :class:`~grond.analyser.TargetBalancingAnalyser` module before the optimisation.
+In Grond they are defined as ``balancing weights`` and are received from the :class:`~grond.analysers.target_balancing.TargetBalancingAnalyser` module before the optimisation.

 .. figure:: ../images/illu_target_balancing.svg
     :name: Fig. 2